1996 Mongolian parliamentary election

 Parliamentary elections were held in Mongolia on 30 June 1996.
 The result was a victory for the Democratic Union Coalition, which won 50 of the 76 seats in the State Great Khural, the unicameral parliament of Mongolia.
-The former ruling Mongolian People's Revolutionary Party won 25 seats.
+The former ruling Mongolian People's Revolutionary Party lost 45 of its seats and was reduced to a minority of 25 seats.
+The Mongolian Traditional United Party won a single seat.
 Voter turnout was 92%.

+The MPRP was out of government for the first time in its 75 years since the 1921 People's Revolution.
+The election was the first major legislative victory by the Mongolian opposition, and marked the first fully non-MPRP government since 1921.

+Contesting parties

+For the 1996 election, 302 candidates were registered by the newly established General Election Commission, of whom 35 were independents and 267 were running from the following 5 political parties and 2 coalitions.